-The Theatre and Performance Research Group is concerned with research into all forms of performance, both historical and contemporary.
+The Theatre Activism Research Group is concerned with research into all forms of performance, both historical and contemporary.
 Our research-active staff are currently involved in a variety of projects.
-Some of what we do impinges on other cultural forms (such the novel, film, fine art) while some of it is “purely” theatrical.
+Some of what we do impinges on other cultural forms (such as the novel, film, fine art) while some of it is “purely” theatrical.

 Our research specialisms cut across several overlapping areas, and while colleagues continue to pursue a diverse range of projects, a few key themes have emerged over the years.
 These include